QuickLogic-Corp/FOEDAG/WIN_BUILD.md

 Copy the contents of C:\yosysWinbuild\build\bin to C:\Aurora\bin.
 Replace all contents.

 Copy the folder C:\yosysWinbuild\build\share\yosys\quicklogic\qlf_k6n10f to C:\Aurora\share\yosys\quicklogic.
 Replace all contents.

+## Copy QLF_K6N10 folder to \FOEDAG\share\foedag as it is needed to build the designs.
+QLF_K6N10 folder will have proprietary device xml files.
+Distribution of these XML files is TBD in windows.
+Currently it is extracted and copied to \FOEDAG\share\foedag.

 ## Test counter_16bit example.